 Top Thing to Do in Testaccio

-Enjoy a DIY Foodie tour of Mercato Testaccio.
+Enjoy a guided Foodie tour of Mercato Testaccio.
 A local favorite lunchtime spot with a variety of authentic food stalls and a central seating area.
 Here, everyone can sample different dishes while still eating together.

 Submitted By Marco Sison, Retirement Coach from Nomadic FIRE